marcosmro/covid19-repos/content/pages/about.md

 ---
-title: About StaticGen
+title: About COVID19Repos
 ---

 # About COVID19Repos

-COVID19Repos is...
+COVID19Repos - "Keep Calm and Carry On"